m1ten/hakim/README.md

 - **Day 6: 1970s**

-  - **Common Diseases**: HIV/AIDS, Hepatitis
+  - **Common Diseases**: HIV/AIDS
-  - **Historical Context**: The 1970s saw the rise of the HIV/AIDS epidemic, which would go on to cause a global pandemic.
-The 1970s also witnessed the rise of Hepatitis, which became a major concern, particularly in the context of blood transfusions and intravenous drug use.
+  - **Historical Context**: The emergence of HIV/AIDS in the 1970s marked the beginning of a global pandemic that continues to this day.
+The virus, transmitted through bodily fluids, has had a profound impact on public health and society.

 - **Day 7: Modern Day**
-  - **Common Diseases**: COVID-19, Multidrug-resistant Tuberculosis
+  - **Common Diseases**: COVID-19
-  - **Historical Context**: The COVID-19 pandemic, which began in 2019, spread globally, disrupting economies and societies.
-In addition, the rise of multidrug-resistant tuberculosis in the modern era has presented new challenges for public health systems around the world.
+  - **Historical Context**: The COVID-19 pandemic, caused by the SARS-CoV-2 virus, has affected the world in unprecedented ways.
+The disease, characterized by respiratory symptoms and high transmissibility, has led to widespread lockdowns, economic disruptions, and loss of life.

 ## Game Mechanics